BeeBooBap/design-patterns/out/production/Design-Patterns/DefinitionsExamples/DependencyInjection/README.md

 by the Baker class.
 The Baker class itself however never creates the object instances, it simply uses them.
 Thus, by using the Assistant class, it removes tight coupling.

+The baker example demonstrates DI using constructor injection.
+A new assistant is first created and then passed through Baker's constructor.

 Consider HelloWorld example by dependency injection.

 It is a kind of Inversion of Control.